-4. To the extent law relating to intellectual property permits the creation of a security right in intellectual property, it may do so by referring to outright or conditional transfers of intellectual property, mortgages, pledges, trusts or similar terms.
-The Guide uses the term "security right" to refer to all transactions that serve security purposes.
-This is referred to as the "functional, integrated and unitary approach" to secured transactions (see chapter I of the Guide on the scope of application, paras.
+To the extent law relating to intellectual property permits the creation of a security right in intellectual property, it may do so by referring to outright or conditional transfers of intellectual property, mortgages, pledges, trusts or similar terms.
+The Guide uses the term "security right" to refer to property rights in movable assets that are created by agreement and secure payment or other performance of an obligation, regardless of whether the parties have denominated it as a security right (see the term "security right", Introduction to the Guide, section B on terminology and interpretation).
+This approach is referred to as the "functional, integrated and unitary approach" to secured transactions (see chapter I of the Guide on the scope of application, paras.
 110-112, and recommendation 8).
-Although the Guide contemplates, by exception, that States may adopt a non-unitary approach in the limited context of acquisition financing and may retain transactions denominated as retention of title or financial lease, this exception only applies to tangible assets (see chapter IX of the Guide on acquisition financing), and would, consequently, not be relevant in an intellectual property context (see. however, A/CN.9/WG.VI/WP.39/Add.5, para.
-19, note to the Working Group).
-Thus, States enacting the recommendations of the Guide may wish to review their law relating to intellectual property with a view to: (a) replacing all terms used to refer to the right of a secured creditor with the term "security right"; or (b) providing that, whatever the term used, rights performing security functions are treated in the same way and that such a way is not inconsistent with the treatment of security rights in the Guide.
+The Guide contemplates, by exception, that States may adopt a non-unitary approach in the limited context of acquisition financing and may retain transactions denominated as retention of title or financial lease of tangible assets (see chapter IX of the Guide on acquisition financing).
+A similar approach may be followed with respect to conditional transfers, outright transfers in which the transferee creates a security right in favour of the transferor or retention-of-title transactions with respect to intellectual property that secure any unpaid portion of the purchase price or an obligation incurred or credit provided to enable the grantor to acquire intellectual property or a licence (see the term "acquisition security right", Introduction to the В section on terminology and interpretation, A/CN.9/WG.VI/WP.42/Add.5, chapter IX acquisition financing in an intellectual property context).
+Thus, States enacting the law recommended in the Guide may wish to review their law relating to intellectual property with a view to: (a) replacing all terms used to refer to the right of a secured creditor with the term "security right"; or (b) providing that, whatever the term used, rights performing security functions are treated in the same way and that such a way is not inconsistent with the treatment of security rights in the law recommended in the Guide.